Wednesday, May 31, 2023

 Cardboard Corner: Review of Ashes Reborn (aka Ashes: Rise of the Phoenixborn)

 Note: This is purely a review of Ashes Reborn.
-I have not played the original Ashes: Rise of the Phoenixborn. and therefore cannot comment on the differences between the two, except to say that many people call Ashes Reborn as Ashes1.5.
-The rules are apparently the same, but card effects have been better balanced.
+I have not played the original Ashes: Rise of the Phoenixborn. and therefore cannot comment on the differences between the two, except to say that many people say Ashes Reborn is Ashes1.5.
+The rules are apparently the same, but card effects have been refined and better balanced.

 Monday, May 1, 2023